Robert Romawia Royte

 Robert Romawia Royte is an Indian politician from Aizawl, Mizoram.
-He had been elected to the Mizoram Legislative Assembly 2018 from Aizawl East - II Constituency, and from Hachek Constituency from the Mizoram Legislative Assembly 2023.
+He had been elected to the Mizoram Legislative Assembly in 2018 from the Aizawl East - II Constituency, and from Hachek Constituency from the Mizoram Legislative Assembly in 2023.
 He was the Minister of State in the MNF ministry and held the portfolios of Sports and Youth Services, Tourism and Information and Communication Technology.

 Personal

 Robert Romawia is the son of Than Thuama Royte and Lalbiakveli and was born on January 29, 1967.
-He is married to Lalrampari Hnamte, a high school teacher and has 4 children.
+He is married to Lalrampari Hnamte, a high school teacher, and has 4 children.

 Education

-He has completed his M.A. and M.Phil in Political Science in NEHU, Shillong.
+He completed his M.A. and M.Phil in Political Science at NEHU, Shillong.

 Career

-He is the former Minister of State for three departments: Sports and Youth Services, Tourism, and Information and Communication Technology.
+He is currently the Minister of State for three departments: Sports and Youth Services, Tourism and Information and Communication Technology.

 He is the founder of TT ROYTE Group, and was the proprietor and chief managing director of Northeast Consultancy Services in Aizawl before his career shifted to politics.
 He is also the owner of I-League champion club Aizawl FC.